Topological Magnon-Plasmon Hybrids

 with the interfacial Dzyaloshinskii-Moriya interaction $\vec{D}_{i,j}=D\hat{z}\times (\vec{r}_i-\vec{r}_j)/|\vec{r}_i-\vec{r}_j|$.

-The SkX becomes the ground state due to the competition between ferromagnetic exchange and Dzyaloshinskii-Moriya interactions at finite magnetic fields but can be stabilized as a metastable state without external fields~\cite{dingObservationMagneticSkyrmion2020,parkEeltypeSkyrmionsTheir2021}.
+The SkX becomes the ground state due to the competition between ferromagnetic exchange and Dzyaloshinskii-Moriya interactions at finite magnetic fields, but can be stabilized as a metastable state without external fields~\cite{dingObservationMagneticSkyrmion2020,parkEeltypeSkyrmionsTheir2021}.
 We obtain the classical spin configuration of SkXs by Monte Carlo annealing, which is relaxed via Landau-Lifshitz-Gilbert simulations.
 Using linear spin wave theory~\cite{RoldanMolina2016}, we compute the magnon band structure of the zero-field SkX as shown in Fig.~\ref{skx_band}(a).
-We adjust the scaling of the energy and wave vector by assuming $J=12$~meV, $D=1.2$~meV, $K_z=0.03$~meV, and the size of magnetic unit cell $L=100~$nm~\cite{SM}.
+We adjust the scaling of the energy and wave vector by assuming $J=10$~meV, $D=1$~meV, $K_z=0.025$~meV, and the size of magnetic unit cell $L=100~$nm~\cite{SM}.

-Since the CCW mode gives rise to the rotation of the in-plane magnetization, the magnon-plasmon coupling induces a winding in hybridized wave functions with a topological gap.
-The coupling constant is given by $ \hbar g_{\vec{k}} = i\mathcal{B}_{k}(z)\mathcal{M}_{\vec{k},x}e^{i\psi_k} $ , where $\mathcal{M}_{\vec{k},x}$ denotes the dynamical magnetization of the CCW mode~\cite{hirosawaMagnetoelectricCavityMagnonics2022, SM}.
+Since the CCW mode gives rise to the rotation of the in-plane magnetization~\cite{hirosawaMagnetoelectricCavityMagnonics2022, SM}, the magnon-plasmon coupling induces a winding in hybridized wave functions with a topological gap.
 In addition, the topological spin textures of SkXs support the nontrivial magnon band topology~\cite{Diaz2020FM, Hirosawa2020, hirosawaLasercontrolledRealReciprocalspace2021}.
 While the CCW mode is characterized by $C=-1$, the magnon-plasmon coupling induces $C=+1$ below the hybridization gap.
 Thus, chiral edge modes of magnons and magnon-plasmon hybrids propagate in opposite directions, which might result in backscattering.
-However, a significant mismatch in energy and wave vector of these edge modes suppresses scattering among them~\cite{SM}.
+However, a significant mismatch in energy and wave vector of these edge modes suppresses scattering among them.
 Consequently, both edge modes should remain robust, although they are not topologically protected.